 (2) The like privileges as those that arise from the relationship of client and solicitor acting in his professional capacity and in the course of his professional employment shall arise between an applicant or assisted person and the Director or a legal practitioner who is a member of the staff when the Director or that legal practitioner practises as, or performs any of the functions of a solicitor for the applicant or assisted person in pursuance of this Act.

-[Section 51 amended by No. 113 of 1978 s.
+[Section 51 amended: No. 113 of 1978 s.
 9; No. 21 of 2008 s.
 674(25).]

 Division 6 — Legal assistance in respect of Commonwealth matters

-[Heading inserted by No. 60 of 1977 s.
+[Heading inserted: No. 60 of 1977 s.
 25.]

 51A.
 Regard to be had to recommendations of relevant Commonwealth agency